EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 The ``Vary`` header defines which request headers a cache mechanism should take into account when building its cache key.
-For example, if the contents of a Web page depend on a user's language preference, the page is said to "vary on language."
+For example, if the contents of a Web page depend on a user\'s language preference, the page is said to "vary on language."

-By default, Django's cache system creates its cache keys using the requested fully-qualified URL -- e.g., ``"http://www.example.com/stories/2005/?order_by=author"``.
+By default, Django\'s cache system creates its cache keys using the requested fully-qualified URL -- e.g., ``"http://www.example.com/stories/2005/?order_by=author"``.
 This means every request to that URL will use the same cached version, regardless of user-agent differences such as cookies or language preferences.
-However, if this page produces different content based on some difference in request headers -- such as a cookie, or a language, or a user-agent -- you'll need to use the ``Vary`` header to tell caching mechanisms that the page output depends on those things.
+However, if this page produces different content based on some difference in request headers -- such as a cookie, or a language, or a user-agent -- you\'ll need to use the ``Vary`` header to tell caching mechanisms that the page output depends on those things.

 To do this in Django, use the convenient